6 December 2017

 Spread from Repubblica’s local section dedicated to day and night happenings in Milan, 22 November 2017.

 On the front page there is a new design element, a narrow column head dedicated to brief, powerful ‘ideas’ and critique (‘Le Idee’).
 This device recurs throughout the newspaper’s opening sections.
-Vertically set section heads (‘Mondo’, ‘Giorno & Notes’) echo this, with a touch of hotel street signs – thought this is not to everyone’s taste.
+Vertically set section heads (‘Mondo’, ‘Giorno & Notes’) echo this, with a touch of hotel street signs – though this is not to everyone’s taste.
 (The ‘Crazy for Repubblica’ blog reposted a comment calling the vertical heads ‘lousy replicas of old bar signs’.)

 Sports content displayed in the RSport supplement, which has undergone the same transformation as the rest of the newspaper.